 Update: There has been a claim regarding one of the trivia posted.
-The claim has been made by producer’s daughter (see Facebook comments at the bottom).
+Producer’s daughter has made a claim (see Facebook comments at the bottom).
 I have updated her side in the trivia section.

 There will be some movies that will tackle social issues and will be relevant forever.
-Thaneer Thaneer is one such classic that vociferously spoke about the water issues in the country at that time.
+Thanneer Thanneer is one such classic that vociferously spoke about the water issues in the country at that time.
 If you think about it, this movie is relevant even today and will be applicable in the future too.

 Thanneer Thanneer is also the epitome of freedom of expression that Tamil cinema had.

 One day, Sevanthi finds out that Vellaisamy is a murder convict and has escaped from prison.
 Although some villagers reckon that he should be handed over to the police, the villagers decide against it as he is bringing water to the village.
 The school teacher (Vathiyar Raman) takes responsibility and villagers pledge that they will not inform police about Vellaisamy.
-Sevanthi even strains her relationship with her husband and mother-in-law in order to save Vellaisamy for the greater good.
-When the election comes up, the villagers refrain from voting and it becomes a larger news item.
+Sevanthi even strains her relationship with her husband and mother-in-law to save Vellaisamy for the greater good.
+When the election comes up, the villagers refrain from voting, and it becomes a more significant news item.
 Fed up with inaction, the villagers propose to build a canal from the river to the village.
-The fate of the canal, village, Vellaisamy and Sevvanthi is explained in a poignant climax.
+The fate of the channel, village, Vellaisamy and Sevvanthi is explained in a poignant climax.

 K.Balachander directed the movie while MS Viswanathan did the musical score.
-The movie was produced by P. Govindrajan for Kalakendra movies.
+The film was produced by P. Govindarajan for Kalakendra movies.

 Why is it so special?